Tic Tac Toe (album)

-Tic Tac Toe is the debut studio album by German all-female pop-rap band Tic Tac Toe, released in 1996 by RCA Records.
-The lyrics and music were written by the band's manager Claudia Wohlfromm, her then-husband Torsten Börger, who also produced the album, and the band itself.
+Tic Tac Toe is the debut studio album by German all-female pop-rap group Tic Tac Toe, released in 1996 by RCA Records.
+The lyrics and music were written by the group's manager Claudia Wohlfromm, her then-husband Torsten Börger, who also produced the album, and the group itself.

-The album featured the band's popular debut single "Ich find' dich scheiße" which reached the top 5 in Germany and Austria, as well as their first number-one hit "Verpiss' dich".
+The album featured the group's popular debut single "Ich find' dich scheiße" which reached the top 5 in Germany and Austria, as well as their first number-one hit "Verpiss' dich".
 The album reached the top 5 in Germany, Austria and Switzerland, where it earned platinum and multi-platinum certifications.